preciofishbone/OmniaDocsG2/user-options/notification-panel/index.rst

 .. image:: notification-panel-example.png

-What a Notification Panel will display depends on settings in Omnia Admin, but typical examples are the ones shown in the image above, from left to right:
+What a Notification Panel will display depends on settings in Omnia Admin, but the following is an example, described from left to right:

 + **News**: Latest News from the News Archive, with the very latest at the top.
 Click to read the full news article.
 See example in the image above.
 + **Team News**: Latest News from the Team sites the user is a member of.
 Messages are grouped by Team site, for example: